 Click here for a list of our Sunday School Classes

 While worship is central to Germantown United Methodist Church (GUMC), it is only part of the “disciple making” experience of following Christ.
 Small group studies enhance the worship experience by providing opportunities to learn more about the Bible, discuss current issues, develop close personal friendships, grow in faith and learn how to apply the Christian faith in real life situations.

-We have an exciting lineup of Adult Education classes this fall and winter!
+We have an exciting lineup of Adult Education classes this Winter and Spring!

 Monday Monthly Book Club | 4th Mondays | 10:00 a.m. - Noon

 March 23, 2020 | When Crickets Cry | Charles Martin

 April 27, 2020| The Same Sky| Amanda Eyre Ward

 No registration is needed, just purchase the book (or check-out from the library) and join us for a spirited discussion!

 Creative Expressions of God's Presence